MSU-Libraries/sandhill/instance/metadata_configs/README.md

 Variables
 ============
+* `link` field within the `display` section has the ability to create dynamic URLs with variables.
+* `restricted` field with in the `downloads` section can be used to control the display of the downloads object based on the restriction conditions.
+See [Restriction Conditions](https://gitlab.msu.edu/msu-libraries/repo-team/sandhill/-/blob/itempage/instance/metadata_configs/README.md#restriction-conditions) for more information.

 ### Special Variables
-* `link` field within the `display` section has the ability to create dynamic URLs with variables used through out the page.
+used through out the page.
 Some examples of variables available are:
 * `metadata_value` which is the value of the current metadata field
 * `view_args.namespace` and `view_args.id` come from the route configs in the `routes` section and